 - Some medications, such as antibiotics and drugs used to treat high blood pressure or seizures

-Sometimes it's not possible to identify the cause of a fever.
+Sometimes the cause of a fever can't be identified.
 If you have a temperature of 101 F (38.3 C) or higher for more than three weeks and your doctor isn't able to find the cause after extensive evaluation, the diagnosis may be fever of unknown origin.